People of the Plains

 Movement and Motion

-By the mid-1800s, cholera and small-pox epidemics and tribal warfare had taken their toll on Kansas tribes.
+By the mid-1800s, cholera, small-pox epidemics, and tribal warfare had taken their toll on Kansas tribes.
 Conflicts with settlers and the U.S. military further depleted their numbers.
-By the late 1800s, most remaining American Indians of central Kansas had been moved to reservations in Oklahoma.
+By the late 1800s, most remaining Native Americans of central Kansas had been moved to reservations in Oklahoma.

 Download the interpretive panel: People of the Plains Panel located at the Barton County Historical Museum and Village on US-281 Hwy south of Great Bend.